okxloot20-pixel/Mexc-bot/replit.md

 ## Telegram Webhook Integration

 The bot integrates with Telegram via a webhook endpoint `/webhooks/telegram/action`, ensuring real-time command processing and responses (typically under 200ms).
 It features robust command parsing, chat validation, and comprehensive account management UI with inline keyboard buttons for toggling account status and deletion.
-Auto commands are also supported, allowing users to store automated trading instructions.
+Auto commands are fully supported with `/auto add SYMBOL dex_address` for adding and "🗑️ Удалить" button for removing saved automated trading instructions.

 ## Durable Execution with Inngest